michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-06-virtual-company.md

 - Stakeholders react to your actions
 - You must navigate politics, personalities, and competing priorities simultaneously

 A virtual company simulation creates **emergent complexity** where students experience these dynamics.
-They don't just know *about* HR work—they practice *doing* HR work in a realistic context.
+They don't just know *about* HR work,they practice *doing* HR work in a realistic context.

 ## The Progressive Implementation Model